What Is Copaxone?

 Who Is Teva Pharmaceuticals?

-The company was founded in its earliest form as a wholesale drug company in Jerusalem in 1901.
-At that period in history, Jerusalem was still located within the Ottoman Empire rather than within the independent country of Israel.
-By the 1930s and 1940s, the company began to take on its present form after the founders grew the company with loans from immigrants to the area.
-In the 1950s, the company went public before later merging with Assia and Zori, acquiring its current name, Teva Pharmaceuticals, Ltd. at that time.
+Teva Pharmaceuticals was founded as a wholesale drug company in Jerusalem in 1901.
+At that period in history, Jerusalem was a part of the Ottoman Empire rather than withing the independent country of Israel.
+By the 1930s and 1940s, the founders grew the company with loans from immigrants to the area.
+In the 1950s, the company went public before later merging with two other companies, Assia and Zori, acquiring its current name, Teva Pharmaceuticals, Ltd.

 Is Copaxone FDA-Approved?